jmsaavedrar/eda_cpp/README.md

 ## Dependencies
 - g++
 - cmake

+To make environment setting easy, we have relesed a Linux virtual machine with the dependencies already installed.
+You can download the VM from [here](https://www.dropbox.com/scl/fi/suhnm0ci3pj0xo80a71gm/EDAUAndes.ova).

 Please, to install the dependencies consult the Chapter 1 of the guide [book](https://www.dropbox.com/s/v3jeokz580z0amq/EDA_book.pdf).
 ## Compiling with CMake